 Skin Cancer Clinic

-Between our specialist plastic surgeons we offer priority treatment for all suspicious lesions or urgent skin cancer referrals.
+The Specialist Plastic Surgeons practicing at Adelaide Plastic Surgery offer priority treatment for all suspicious lesions or urgent skin cancer referrals.
 This service is applicable to medical professionals wishing to refer a patient, or members of the public who have obtained a valid letter of referral.

 Urgent Referral Service